Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Introduction

 \subsection{Problem statement}

 Throughout the paper, we will deal with the feedback-controlled systems described by

 where the derivative, proportional and integral feedback gains are $K_{d}$, $K_{p}$ and $K_{i}$, respectively.
-The nonlinear friction (that with discontinuity) is denoted by $F$, and the set-value control problem is reduced to the convergence problem for a non-zero initial condition, i.e., $x(0) \neq 0$.
-Furthermore, we use the following simplifications of the system plant without loss of generality: the relative motion of an inertial body with unity mass is considered in the generalized $(x,\dot{x})$ coordinates.
+Note that we are purposefully focusing on a PID-type feedback control \eqref{eq:1}, where the integral control action is particularly critical for the friction-driven stick-slip effects, as since long known in the control practice.
+Other types of the feedback controls, still including an integral control action, are also thinkable for analysis but would go far beyond the provided analysis and results.
+The nonlinear friction (that with discontinuity) is denoted by $F$, and the set-point control problem is reduced to the convergence problem for a non-zero initial condition, i.e., $\phi(0) \neq 0$.
+Furthermore, we use the following simplifications of the system plant without loss of generality: the relative motion of an inertial body with unity mass is considered in the generalized $(\phi,\dot{\phi})$ coordinates.
 The inherent system damping (including linear viscous friction) and stiffness (of restoring spring elements) are incorporated (if applicable) into $K_{d} > 0$ and $K_{p} > 0$, respectively.
-There are no actuator constraints, so feedback for the integral output error is directly applicable via the gain factor $K_{i}>0$.
+There are no actuator constraints, so that the feedback of integral output error is directly applicable via the gain factor $K_{i}>0$.

-The control problem \eqref{eq:1} has long been associated with issues of slow and/or cyclic convergence of $x(t)$ in the vicinity of steady-state for the set reference value.
+The control problem \eqref{eq:1} has long been associated with issues of a slow and/or cyclic convergence of $\phi(t)$ in the vicinity of steady-state for the set-point reference.
 This (sometimes called hunting behavior or even hunting limit cycles) has been addressed in analysis and also observed in several controlled positioning experiments, e.g., \cite{armstrong1994,armstrong1996,olsson2001,hensen2003,ruderman2016,beerens2019}.
-These phenomena seem to be associated with integral control action and nonlinear (Coulomb-type) friction within a vanishing region around equilibria, where the potential field of proportional feedback weakens and cannot provide $x(t) \rightarrow 0$ at certain (application-required) times $t < \mathrm{const}$.
-The hunting behavior is directly cognate with the stick-slip, where a smooth (continuous) motion alternates with a sticking phase of zero or slowly creeping displacement.
-Stick-slip appearance, parametric conditions and convergence in semi-stable limit cycles are the focus of our study, while we assume the Coulomb friction force with discontinuity.
+The phenomena seem to be associated with an integral control action and nonlinear (Coulomb-type) friction within a vanishing region around the equilibria, where the potential field of proportional feedback weakens and cannot provide $\phi(t) \rightarrow 0$ within the certain application-required time $t < \mathrm{const}$.
+The hunting behavior is directly cognate with stick-slip, where a smooth (continuous) motion alternates with a sticking phase of zero or slowly creeping displacement.
+Stick-slip appearance, parametric conditions, and convergence in semi-stable limit cycles are the focus of our study, while we assume the Coulomb friction force with discontinuity.